 The bill would also impose additional administrative duties on the Department of Agriculture and the Department of Education.
-The most significant such duty may be the requirement to review school breakfast and breakfast-after-the-bell plans from all schools in the State, beginning one year after the date of the bill's enactment.
+The most significant such duty may be the requirement to review school breakfast and breakfast-after-the-bell plans from schools in the State.
 Although this represents a one-time, implementation task, it may require hiring additional personnel or the temporary transfer of personnel.
 Both departments may also see marginal annual expenditure increases resulting from the State's increased participation in administering school meal programs throughout the State.

-Section: Environment, Agriculture, Energy, and Natural Resources Analyst: Eric Hansen Associate Research Analyst Approved: Thomas Koenig Legislative Budget and Finance Officer
+Section: Environment, Agriculture, Energy, and Natural Resources

+Analyst: Eric Hansen

+Senior Research Analyst

+Approved: Thomas Koenig

+Legislative Budget and Finance Officer